tsimeonov/Computer-Science/Computer Science/CM1030 How computers work/Week 12/notes.md

 This ensures `mutual exclusion` where only one process can enter a `critical region` (code needing exclusive access) at a time.

+`Deadlock` accurs when processes wait indefinitely for resources held by each other.

 </details>

 </br>